arthurdouillard/hugo-website/content/post/normalization.md

 $$\frac{\partial y}{\partial w} = X^T$$

 The scale of the data has an effect on the magnitude of the gradient for the weights.
-If the gradient is very big, you should reduce the learning rate.
+If the gradient is big, you should reduce the learning rate.
-However you could have various gradient magnitudes in a same batch.
+However you usually have different gradient magnitudes in a same batch.
 Normalizing the image to smaller pixel values is a cheap price to pay while making easier to tune an optimal learning rate for input images.